slavastar/ML-course/README.md

 # ML-course
 Machine Learning course at ITMO University

-The repository contains algorithms folder which has the following files implementing the algoriths below:
+The repository contains algorithms folder which has the following files implementing the algorithms below:

 * kNN.py - kNN Algorithm
 * Linear.py - Linear Regression